 - Objective 2: Participate in life-long learning through continuing professional education.

 - Objective 3: Work in a team environment and communicate effectively, both written and orally.

 The Industrial and Systems Engineering program emphasizes a broad background in user-centered design within an industrial and systems engineering framework.
-Students must choose electives within a focus area of application, in consultation with an advisor.
-The focus area often leads to employment or advanced studies in the area chosen.
-Currently there are five approved focus areas in industrial and systems engineering: Human Integrated Systems, Ergonomic Systems, Computer Science, Materials Science and Engineering, and Supply Chain Management.
-Students may also elect to pursue an honors thesis.
-In the capstone course, students work in teams with a client from industry to identify and solve a real real-world design problem.
+In the capstone course sequence, students work in teams with a client from industry to identify and solve a real real-world design problem.

-Graduates of the program pursue careers in a wide range of settings including: manufacturing, health care delivery, information systems, aerospace, consulting, and telecommunications.
+Graduates of the program pursue careers in a wide range of settings including: manufacturing, health care delivery, supply chain systems, information systems, aerospace, consulting, and telecommunications.
 In addition, students may choose to continue their education in graduate school.